Tiny Forest West Pymble

 Earthwatch Australia is funded by philanthropy, corporations and government.
 In September 2023, Bupa's "Move Month" generated $1M for urban regeneration, with Earthwatch receiving funding as one of four environmental organizations.
 Earthwatch's Tiny Forests program prioritises education, citizen science and biodiversity outcomes.
 Bupa's contribution will fund forest assets and related education and research programs at two sites.

-Council’s nursery is providing approximately 980 native plants to grow the Tiny Forest and the Indigo Native Nursery are providing a further 490 native species.
-Nursery volunteers have propagated and cared for these seedlings, which all belong to the Sydney Turpentine-Ironbark Forest ecological community.
-Seed and cuttings were collected from local populations to ensure the Tiny Forest is suited to Ku-ring-gai’s conditions and ensure the continuation of wild plants.
+Council’s nursery is providing approximately 980 native plants and the Indigo Native Nursery are providing a further 490 native species.
+Nursery volunteers have propagated and cared for these seedlings collected from local populations.
+Ensuring the Tiny Forest is suited to Ku-ring-gai’s conditions and the continuation of wild plants.

+We have a passionate group of local volunteers of all ages who help us look after our Tiny Forest.
 No experience necessary!
 You will need to visit the Tiny Forest a handful of times a year to do basic maintenance.
-You can also help collect data through Earthwatch citizen science surveys.
+You can also help collect data through citizen science surveys.

-We will provide you with all the information and tools you need to take part.
-Register your interest for more information by emailing hello@earthwatch.org.au.
+We will provide you with all the information and tools you need.
+Register your interest by emailing hello@earthwatch.org.au.

 Tiny Forests 2024